 All students receive one replacement for free (regardless of the reason), and every replacement after that is $15 (regardless of the reason).

 Below you will find a link to NEC’s Clery Report for the 2015 calendar year.
-This includes a record of the statistics regarding incidents and/or crimes that were reported in the NEC community during the previous year, in compliance with the Clery Act (more information here).
+This includes a record of the statistics regarding incidents and/or crimes that were reported in the NEC community during the previous year, in compliance with the Clery Act.

 General Safety Tips

-• Be aware of people distracting you so they can have an opportunity to take your belongings.
-Asking you what time it is, if you have a match or for directions are the usual methods
+- Be aware of people distracting you so they can have an opportunity to take your belongings.
+Asking you for directions what time it is, or for a light are the usual methods.